TheochemUI/eOn/docs/source/index.md

 class: full-width
 align: center
 ---
-An overview of some systems modeled with eOn
+Some systems modeled with eOn
 ```

 However, the systems which are best modeled using eOn are those in which the